-- How to analyse which technology to use to solve which problem, with the understanding of the background issues of spatial data and spatial measurement; - The procedures for the process of analysing information, from spatial data issues to measurement solution. - To be able to work within a multi-cultural society.
+- Analyse which technology to use to solve which problems, based on the understanding of the background issues of spatial data and spatial measurement; (Maj, J and Min) - The procedures for the processing of analyssis of information, from spatial data issues to measurement solution.
+(Maj, J) - To be able to work within a multi-cultural society.
+(Maj, J and Min)